 Depend Underwear with Fit-Flex protection has made it so wearing protective underwear for incontinence doesn’t have to be embarrassing.
 Their pull-up panties are designed to mimic regular underwear and provide moderate protection in case of an accident.
 Wearing one won’t make you look puffy or bulky like other brands do.
 No one can tell you’re wearing them.
 They’re available in “peach color,” to mimic your natural skin and are made with Lycra strands to provide a closer body fit.

-I recently flew over 10 hours to Europe stuck in a middle seat.
-In retrospect, it would have been a good idea to wear Depend.
-Sometimes it’s difficult if you can’t get to a restroom in time.
-If you leak, you simply throw the disposable panty away.
+When I flew over 10 hours to Europe stuck in a middle seatit would have been a good idea to wear Depend, just in case.
+But, no matter what your situation, if you can’t get to a restroom in time and leak, you can simply throw the disposable panty away.

 Who knows?
 You might relate.